sergio-garkusha/SeeClarke.js/README.md

 <script src="//unpkg.com/seeclark/dist/seeclark.min.js?autostart"></script>
 ```

-@TODO **seeclark.js** can be used like a drop-in library that adds face-tracked cursors and pointers to any existing HTML5 project with: `<script src="//unpkg.com/seeclark/dist/seeclark.min.js?autostart"></script>`.
-It can track one to dozens of people at once on a mobile device from pretty far away.
-It's made possible by [PoseNet](https://github.com/tensorflow/tfjs-models/tree/master/posenet) and [Tensorflow.js](https://js.tensorflow.org/).
+[@TODO #12](https://github.com/LabOfOz/seeclark/issues/12) **seeclark.js** will be usable as a drop-in library that adds face-tracked cursors and pointers to any existing HTML5 project with, and is fully configurable via the querystring.
+It can track one to dozens of people at once on a mobile device from pretty far away. **seeclark.js** is made possible by [PoseNet](https://github.com/tensorflow/tfjs-models/tree/master/posenet) and [Tensorflow.js](https://js.tensorflow.org/).

-> 🧚 Notice the `?autostart` flag; you can pass any [@TODO config](link to configs) to the script's `src` querystring for [@TODO out-of-the-box configs](link to config presets).
+> 🧚 Notice the `?autostart` flag; you can pass any [config](wiki/Options) to the script's `src` querystring for [@TODO #12 out-of-the-box configs](https://github.com/LabOfOz/seeclark/issues/9).
 And because **seeclark.js** emits native events, it'll probably work with your framework running on their platforms just...like...✨...that!

 By default, dropping the above tag into any page will add the ability to: